Alderfer Barn, CO 2019

 Scope of Work

-This project’s crew will work together to complete the following scope of work, and by doing so ensure the Alderfer Barn can continue to contribute to its community as a social and cultural resource.
+This project’s crew worked together to complete the following scope of work, and by doing so ensure the Alderfer Barn can continue to contribute to its community as a social and cultural resource.
 Our project partner would eventually like to re-open the barn for public use.
 Volunteers will work alongside expert field staff to learn these skills:

 - Repair and replace deteriorated rough-sawn siding: 60%